zobayer098/hackathon2025/README.md

     python -m pip install -r requirements.txt
     ```

+4. Duplicate `src/.env.sample` and name to `.env`.

+5. Fill in the environamnet in `.env`.

-4. Run the local server:
+6. Run the local server:

     ```shell
     python -m uvicorn "api.main:create_app" --factory --reload
     ```

-5. Click 'http://127.0.0.1:8000' in the terminal, which should open a new tab in the browser.
+7. Click 'http://127.0.0.1:8000' in the terminal, which should open a new tab in the browser.

-6. Enter your message in the box.
+8. Enter your message in the box.
 </details>

 ### Deploying Steps